ImtiazVision/Cloud-Computing/Virtualization/virtualization.md

 - **Isolation** : Each virtual instance is isolated from one another and from the resource.

 - **Encapsulation** : A virtual instance can be summarized as a single entity to make it easier to identify the service it provides.

+A virtual server is a virtual computer that operates on a server.

+The Virtual Machine Monitor (also known as the Hypervisor) oversees the virtual machines that reside on a single host machine.

+On top of the hypervisor, the virtual infrastructure management component deals with resource allocation, such as providing information for provisioning virtual infrastructure and assistance for setting operating policies.

+VMware vSphere, Citrix, and XenServer are examples of virtualization platforms that operate on physical servers and are used to produce host VMs.